Night Time Etiquette & Car Lights

-It is really important that no-one drives up the road after dark with their headlights on, thus blinding everyone who’s vision has just become dark-adapted.
+It is really important that no one arrives after dark with their headlights on, thus either ruining imaging in progress or blinding everyone whose vision has just become dark-adapted.

 Do NOT lock your car.
-If the bright yellow lights flash it takes at least 20-30 minutes for eyes to achieve dark-adaption again.
+If the bright yellow car lights flash it takes at least 20-30 minutes for other people's eyes to achieve dark-adaption again.

-Poor light management creates huge problems for our colleagues who are imaging, so be extra careful if you are close to them.
+Poor light management creates huge problems for those people imaging, so be extra careful if you are close to them.
 For their part, imagers need to be mindful of their bright laptop screens.
 Since they are not observing visually, they don’t need dark-adapted eyes.
-Screens should be switched to night mode, or covered with red cellophane and faced away from visual observers.
+Screens should be switched to night mode, or covered with red cellophane.
+Imagers should be grouped together and face screens away from visual observers.

 When leaving, please don’t switch your lights on until you are well clear of any remaining cars.
 If your car does not have this ability, please find the coordinator so you can be walked out or advise visual observers to cover their eyes whilst you leave.

-Following the above will ensure everyone gets the best night’s observing.
+Following the above will ensure everyone gets the best Field Night’s experience.